Sensory Marketing can help with emotional buys

-Sensory marketing (also known as sensory branding) is a form of marketing that directly appeals to the consumers senses.
+Sensory marketing (also known as sensory branding) is a form of marketing that directly appeals to consumer senses.
 The idea is that if you can relate to consumers on an emotional level, there’s a better chance of securing a sale at the register.

 Research has long suggested that our bodily sensations often influence our decision making without any conscious awareness.
-Creating a sensory experience for the customer helps solidifies the relationships by connecting with them on an emotional level – and when it comes to purchasing, emotions lead to increased revenue.
+Creating a sensory experience for customers helps solidify the relationship by connecting with them on an emotional level – and when it comes to purchasing, emotions lead to increased revenue.

 While springtime is prime selling season for many garden centers and nurseries, the autumnal season represents your best opportunity to impact customers with sensory marketing.